vuralevren/altogic-auth-next12/README.md

-# Authentication with Next 3 & Altogic
+# How to Authenticate Email and Password Using Next.js & Altogic

 ## Introduction
 **Altogic** is a Backend as a Service (BaaS) platform and provides a variety of services in modern web and mobile development.
 Most of the modern applications using React or other libraries/frameworks require to know the identity of a user.
 And this necessity allows an app to securely save user data and session in the cloud and provide more personalized functionalities and views to users.